 5 Mistakes All Personal Injury Claimant Should Avoid

 Delaying your own medical treatment immediately after an accident is not only dangerous, but it also has the potential to impact your settlement negatively.

-If you’ve had an accident at work, in a public place or a road accident, etc. than seeking medical attention means that a doctor can assess you properly and take note of all your injuries, even the ones that you might not realize you have.
+If you’ve had an accident at work, in a public place, or a road accident, etc. then seeking medical attention means that a doctor can assess you properly and take note of all your injuries, even the ones that you might not realize you have.
 When you have a full and accurate catalog of injuries, then your case settlement could be more substantial, and therefore you’ll get the result you deserve.